-It also revealed that that the latest incident is just one of 80 this financial year experienced by its pipelines unit which manages 3,800km of high-pressure petroleum and gas pipelines across the country.
+It also revealed that that the Durban incident is just one of 90 this financial year experienced by its pipelines unit which manages 3,800km of high-pressure petroleum and gas pipelines across the country.

 The breaches have already had a negative impact on business and the environment, with farmers in June blaming diesel theft for shortages and price increases.
-The latest incident adds weight to calls to beef up security and possibly deploy camera equipped drones to patrol the pipelines.
+The Durban and Ladysmith incidents add weight to calls to beef up security and possibly deploy camera equipped drones to patrol the pipelines.

-Tanuja Naidoo Acting Chief Executive of Transnet Pipelines (TPL) said the cleaning and rehabilitation could take up to 24 months on the 8km stretch from the source of the spill in the Bellair area to the harbour.
+Commenting on the Durban spill earlier, Tanuja Naidoo Acting Chief Executive of TPL said the cleaning and rehabilitation could take up to 24 months along the 8km stretch from the source of the spill in the Bellair area to the harbour.

 “It’s a long haul to rehabilitate the environment but we are committed to ensuring that nature is restored.,” Naidoo said during a recent site inspection.
 She added that they had completed repairs to the pipeline, “thereby averting any security of supply challenges in the inland market area”.

 KwaZulu-Natal MEC for Economic Development, Tourism and Environmental Affairs, Nomusa Dube-Ncube, was also there and said an independent team of scientists would assist with the investigation.